Ahnfelt/firefly/README.md

 }
 ```

 The `main` function gets an instance of `System`, which allows you to do anything, and you can then delegate responsibility to other functions by passing them either `system` or one of its fields, such as `system.files`, which only lets you access the file system.
-Other examples are `system.network` and `system.environment` etc.

-Firefly has no global state, so it's not possible to accidentally make such capabilities globally available.
+Other examples are `system.network` and `system.environment` etc. Firefly has no global state through which such capabilities can leak.

+## Firefly is simple

+### Problem: Contravariance & Deep Hierarchies

+### Solution: Abolish Subtyping

+## Firefly is powerful

+### Problem: Overloading

+### Solution: Type Classes

+## Firefly is portable

+### Problem: Poor Language Interoperability

+### Solution: A Single Language